kb1907/Practical-Data-Science-Specialization/README.md

-# Practical Data Science Specialization
+# Practical Data Science on the AWS Cloud Specialization

 - In this folder, [Practical Data Science on the AWS Cloud Specialization](https://www.coursera.org/specializations/practical-data-science?) projects and notes can be found.
 ----------------------------------------